 While it won’t be your primary source of income, you’ll need a website for China.
 Not only it will give you more visibility but also will be proof that you are reliable as a brand.
 It is important to notice that your Chinese Website should be hosted in Hong Kong or Singapore for speed access.
 In fact, it’s always good in terms of SEO to be hosted in Asia.
 Prepare a customer service available 24h/24, able to answer all the customer’s questions.

-Chinese Social networks
+Brand Awareness with Chinese Social networks

 The rise of Chinese social networks such as Weibo and WeChat facilitated person-to-person connections.
 Social networks are the best place to start if you have a moderate budget.
 And the choice of the social network is going to be quick because China is dominated by one network: WeChat.